mongodb/docs-cluster-to-cluster-sync/source/includes/fact-write-blocking-enable.rst

-Write-blocking is not enabled by default.
+MongoDB does not enable write-blocking by default.
 If you enable write-blocking, ``mongosync`` blocks writes:

 - On the destination cluster during sync.
 - On the source cluster while ``commit`` is running.